 The Diana and Simon Raab Writer-in-Residence Series is based at the Interdisciplinary Humanities Center (IHC), one of the most active and innovative humanities centers in the country.
 The IHC organizes lectures, seminars and conferences and sponsors an annual series on an issue of social consequence.
-It also supports interdisciplinary research groups, hosts artist residencies and offers a variety of humanities courses, including a writing workshop for student veterans and military dependents.
+It also supports interdisciplinary research groups, hosts artist residencies and offers a variety of humanities courses, including writing workshops for UC student veterans.
 The Diana and Simon Raab Writer-in-Residence Series is copresented by the UCSB Writing Program.
 Serving more than 7,000 students each year, the Program’s courses focus on study of and practice with writing in academic, professional, and civic contexts.
 Recognized nationally for its innovative theoretical and practical approach, the Writing Program was recently awarded a Certificate of Excellence by the Conference on College Composition and Communication.

 The 2018-2019 Diana and Simon Raab Writer-in-Residence is award-winning poet and educator Tyree Daye.
 Daye is a poet from Youngsville, North Carolina.
-He is the winner of the 2017 APR/Honickman First Book Prize for his book River Hymns (2017).
-Daye is a 2017 Ruth Lilly Finalist and Cave Canem fellow and longtime member of the editorial staff at Raleigh Review.
-He received his MFA in poetry from North Carolina State University.
-Daye’s work has been published in Prairie Schooner, New York Times, Nashville Review.
-Daye recently won the Amy Clampitt Residency for 2018 and The Glenna Luschei Prairie Schooner Award for his poems in the Fall 2015 issue.
+He is the author of two poetry collections: River Hymns, 2017 APR/Honickman First Book Prize winner, and Cardinal, forthcoming from Copper Canyon Press, 2020.
+Daye is a 2017 Ruth Lilly Finalist and Cave Canem fellow.
+Daye’s work has been published in Prairie Schooner, The New York Times, Nashville Review.
+Daye won the 2019 Palm Beach Poetry Festival Langston Hughes Fellowship and is a 2019 Kate Tufts Finalist.

 The 2017-18 Diana and Simon Raab Writer-in-Residence was acclaimed naturalist and writer Helen Macdonald.
 She is the author of three books, including Shaler’s Fish (2001), Falcon (2006), and H is for Hawk (2014), winner of the Samuel Johnson Prize for non-fiction, the Costa Book Award, and the Prix du Meilleur Livre Étranger.
 Her work includes poetry, naturalist non-fiction about birds, and memoir.
 She is a contributing writer for the New York Times Magazine.
 In addition to her work as a writer, Macdonald has contributed to various film and television programs, most notably the 2017 documentary “H is for Hawk: The Next Chapter” for PBS Nature, the film “10 X Murmuration,” made in collaboration with filmmaker Sarah Wood for the 2015 Brighton Festival, and the BBC Four documentary series, “Birds Britannia.”
 She is also an Affiliated Research Scholar in the Department of History and Philosophy of Science at Cambridge University.